 |Disk Storage||40 GB||250 GB|

-The following steps should be followed to deploy an operational MELA environment.
+The following steps should be followed to deploy an operational Metered or Pooled Licensing environment.

-Application Delivery Fabric requires a special build of both KEMP 360 Central and LoadMaster.
-If deploying from cloud marketplaces (AWS/Azure), select the SPLA/MELA options.
+Local licensing requires a special build of LoadMaster.
+If you are deploying a LoadMaster for local licensing from cloud marketplaces (AWS/Azure), select the Metered Licensing options.
 For all other platforms, the images can be downloaded from the following locations:

-The platform-specific deployment guides for KEMP 360 Central are available on the KEMP Support site.
-The only deviation from these guides for MELA is as follows:
+The platform-specific deployment guides for Kemp 360 Central are available on the Kemp Support site.
+The only deviation from these guides for Metered Licensing is as follows:

-When presented with the licensing screen during installation, enter the Order ID along with your KEMP ID credentials.
-This licenses the KEMP 360 Central instance as a MELA licensing and reporting server.
+When presented with the licensing screen during installation, enter the Order or Contract ID along with your Kemp ID credentials.
+This licenses the Kemp 360 Central instance as a Metered Licensing and reporting server.

 Once licensed, you are requested to input details on LoadMasters to be added.
-As no MELA licensed LoadMasters are deployed, this stage can be skipped.
+As no Metered Licensing LoadMasters are deployed, this stage can be skipped.

 You are also prompted for an SMTP relay to deliver alerts by email.
 This can be configured at this stage or skipped for later configuration.